ed-kung/CSUN-Econ-160/README.md

 # Suggested Study Habits

-My number 1 tip is to not try to cram everything in at once.
-Your brain needs time to digest.
-Spread out your study in 30 minute to 1 hour chunks throughout the week.
-I suggest the following schedule:

-- **Wednesday, before lecture (30 minutes to 1 hour)**

-  - Skim the chapter and try the end-of-chapter quiz once, quickly.
-Don't worry about getting everything right or about fixing the problems you got wrong.
-Write down some questions you had about the chapter and about the problems.

-- **Thursday, after lecture (30 minute to 1 hour)**

-  - Try the quiz again.
-Focus on understanding the problems.
-If you get 100% and feel confident in your understanding, you're done.
-If you still struggle after a while, write down your problem areas and come back later.

-- **Weekend / Monday (as needed)**

-  - Review the chapter as needed.
-Try finishing the quiz and getting 100%.
-If you are still struggling after two hours, write down your problem areas and email me for help.
+It is better to allocate 30 minutes a day towards studying and completing your homework than trying to cram it all into one session.
+Your brain needs time to digest information.
+I suggest breaking down your weekly study in multiple 30-60 sessions:

+1. Quick review of the chapter.
+Get started on the homework.
+Do as much as you can off the top of your head.
+Do not worry about getting everything right or understanding everything at this point.
+2. Continue working on the homework, focusing on getting the problems you missed in the previous session and developing your understanding of concepts you struggle with.
+3. Repeat until homework is complete with a score of 100% and mastery of the chapter has been attained.

 # Additional Course Policies and Resources